DESIGNER BREED REGISTRY

 come over and get acquainted before you leave.

-most important things with traveling with a dod does have prerequisites.
+things with traveling with a dog does have prerequisites.